concord-consortium/teaching-teamwork/readme.md

 In combination with Gulp above, this will reload your pages any time any source file is saved.

-### Deploying
+### Deploying to production

-gh-pages releases are based on the contents of the /dist folder.
+Production releases to S3 are based on the contents of the /dist folder and are built automatically by Travis for each branch pushed to GitHub and each merge into master.

-To deploy to gh-pages, simply run `npm run deploy`.
+Merges into master are deployed to http://teaching-teamwork.concord.org.

+Other branches are deployed to http://teaching-teamwork.concord.org/branch/<name>.

+You can view the status of all the branch deploys [here](https://travis-ci.org/concord-consortium/teaching-teamwork/branches).

 ### Testing